kylecorry31/kylecorry31.github.io/_projects/trail-sense.md

 ---
 layout: project
 title: "Trail Sense"
-date: 2020-5-14 8:00:00 -0500
-categories: app maker subnautica
 image: /assets/images/posts/trail-sense.jpg
 ---

 An Android app which provides useful information about the environment and can be used offline.
 Designed for hiking, mountaineering, and survival situations.
-Inspired by the PDA in Subnautica.

 ![Promo Image](/assets/images/posts/trail-sense.jpg)